-Some of Louisiana's recent mitigation efforts (namely LA SAFE and actions of the CPRA) have identified inland migration and the restoration of coastal areas as methods to address the insidious threat of sea-level rise;
+Some of Louisiana's recent mitigation efforts (namely LA SAFE and actions of the CPRA) have identified inland migration and the restoration of coastal areas as methods to address the insidious threat of sea-level rise; however, increasing sea-level rise will continue to present a threat to Louisiana, especially as it exacerbates flood risk.

-19 LA GOHSEP, 2019.
+&lt;sup>20 LA GOHSEP, 2019.
 "Repetitive Loss Strategy" - Appendix to the 2019 State of Louisiana Hazard Mitigation Plan Update.

-20 GOHSEP, 2018.
+&lt;sup>21 GOHSEP, 2018.
 Hazard Identification and Risk Assessment.